 (a) Review the nomination statement;

 (b) Seek opinions and other relevant information supporting the nomination;

 (c) Review the candidate’s accomplishments and provide a short written summary for consideration by the full Jury, including the evaluation of research achievement of the nominee; and

 (d) Submit the review and summary to the Jury Chair.

 7.3 The Jury Chair shall distribute copies of all nominations, review summaries, and ranking forms to all members of the Jury.

 7.4 Each member of the Jury shall vote yes or no on whether the nominee should be chosen and shall rank all nominees in order, with the first choice ranked 1, the second 2, etc.

 7.5 If at least three of the jurors vote no, the award shall not be given.
 Otherwise, the Jury Chair shall total all the rankings and declare the recipient to be that nominee with the lowest total, provided the nominee shall have received two first-place votes.

 7.6 In the event that no nominee can be declared the awardee, the Jury Chair shall announce the result to the Jury and repeat the polling of the Jury until a single awardee is determined.

-7.7 The Jury Chair shall communicate the Jury’s decision to the ASIS President, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director.
+7.7 The Jury Chair shall communicate the Jury’s decision to the winner of the award, the nominator, the ASIS&T President, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director by August 31.